Televen: History

+Televen once aired TV series like CSI, The Simpsons (Los Simpson), Law & Order (La Ley y El Orden) and Baywatch (Guardianes de la Bahia).

 Headquarters

 Thus, with an investment of 22 million dollars and the strong will of its shareholders, its human resources, customers and advertisers, Televen achieved its objectives.

 In 1999, Televen showed a growth of 100%.
 With the latest technology, its signal covers the entire country.
 In 2000, significant investments were made which drove the growth of the channel, both domestically and internationally.

 With technological innovations, framed at the beginning of a new century, Televen met one of the most important goals in its history.
 The new headquarters, planned building entirely with digital technology, becoming the country's most modern building in terms of TV systems are concerned.

 Criticism

 Televen was neutral in their political views until the arrival of Hugo Chávez, when it became a critic of the government.
 After the 2004 recall referendum, Televen has attempted to return to its neutral status by cancelling the political opinion program hosted by journalist Marta Colomina, who is a fierce critic of the government.
 Due to the decline of advertisement prices in television because of the two-month-long general strike, it has forced the network (along with some of its national and regional competitors) to lose some of their independence by accepting advertising from the Brazilian sect Universal Church of the Kingdom of God.

 In 2005, Televen presented evidence to the Venezuelan courts of an alleged deal involving advertising costs between its principal competitors, RCTV and Venevisión.